erikyao/erikyao.github.io/_posts/2015-04-17-cpp-template-specialization.md

 ## Explicit specialization

-You can also provide the code yourself for a given template specialization, should the need arise.
+You (as a template provider, instead of a template user) can also provide the code yourself for a given template specialization, should the need arise.
 E.g.:

 ```cpp
 #include <cstring>